-To the married couples and those who have a desire to one day be married; here’s what I’ve been gleaning over the years by observing and being around healthy married couples and also receiving teachings on the topic at my church.
+To the married couples and those who have a desire to one day be married; here’s what I’ve been gleaning over the years about marriage.

 As a bachelorette, I lack the experiences of the married-all things joy, heartaches and beyond.
 But, I’m holding onto nuggets of wisdom and looking forward to carrying them into my future.
 Love as we know, is a commitment; a vow you make before God to love the person in front of you no matter the uglies you see inside that person.
 The vows and oath you partake in on your wedding day is not just a day of celebration of two people as one, but guests are also participating as witnesses in the marital covenant that is being established, and responsible for seeing that the couple is held accountable to carry through with their responsibilities and commitment in marriage.
 It’s easier said than done.
 At the end of the day, we’re all broken, selfish, and in need of grace.